amu-cai/geval/README.md

     in<1>:Brytania	2	0.53333333	0.01357876718525224600
     in<1>:rewolucja	2	0.53333333	0.01357876718525224600

+## Metric modifiers

+There are a number of flags available to modify the meaning of a
+metric:

+* `Mean/` — metric value is calculated separately for each line and then the average is returned, it can be used for metrics such as `BLEU` or `WER` (`Mean/BLEU`, `Mean/WER`), which normally are calculated on the whole set;
+* `MacroAvg/` — items grouped according to the expected value (class), the metric is calculated separately for each group and then averaged.

 ## Metric flags

 GEval offers a number of *flags* to modify the way an evaluation